What is corneal collagen cross-linking?

 Normally only one eye is treated at a time with the worst eye performed on first.
 You will usually be at the facility where you have the procedure performed for around two hours.
 Prior to the CXL being performed you will be asked to lie down on a firm operating bed.
 Usually, you will not need to change out of your normal clothes.
 Several drops of anaesthetic are put in your eye throughout the procedure (you do not have any injections).
 The anaesthetic eye drops numb the eye so you won’t have any pain during the procedure.

-The central skin (termed the epithelium) on the cornea, is removed and drops of riboflavin are instilled every thre minutes for 15 minutes to totally saturate the cornea.
+The central skin (termed the epithelium) on the cornea, is removed and drops of riboflavin are instilled every three minutes for 15 minutes to totally saturate the cornea.
 This is then checked and the UVA light, a moderate strength blue light, is shone on the eye for a total of 30 minutes.
 More riboflavin drops are placed on the eye every three minutes.
 You will need to lie still during this stage.
-If you like, you can usually bring an MP3 music player, such as an iPod to listen to, to help you to relax and lie still.

 At the end of the procedure several drops of antibiotic and anti-inflammatory medicine are instilled and a soft contact lens is usually put on the eye.
 This contact lens is used to decrease postoperative pain and is usually removed several days after the procedure.